 Help and Resources: Class Climate

-Questions from faculty and students about a particular evaluation should be directed to the department, school, or college administrator.
+Faculty and student questions about a particular evaluation should be directed to the department, school, or college evaluation administrator.
 If you do not know who is responsible for administering the evaluations for your department, contact the department's administrative office.

-Subunit administrators who require technical assistance with Class Climate should contact the IT Service Desk.
+The resources on this page are intended to assist subunit administrators with administering course evaluations in Class Climate.
+Subunit administrators who require further technical assistance with Class Climate should contact the IT Service Desk.

 - Manually create a new course